 (a) A metal and a non-metal which are liquids at room temperature.

-(b) A metal which is very soft and a non-metal which is very hard.
+(b) A metal that is very soft and a non-metal which is very hard.

-(c) A metal which has very low melting point and a non-metal which has very high melting point.
+(c) A metal which has a very low melting point and a non-metal which has a very high melting point.
 [CBSE 2016]

-(b) Sodium is very soft metal, diamond is very hard non-metal.
+(b) Sodium is a very soft metal, diamond is a very hard non-metal.

-(c) Gallium has low melting point, diamond has very high melting point.
+(c) Gallium has a low melting point, diamond has a very high melting point.